paulhamsh/MIDI-Spark-Control-ESP32/README.md

 - turn an effect on or off
 - change the value of a parameter (eg gain / treble for an amp)

+This is pretty much every change the app can make.

 Whilst this is focussed on MIDI the underlying code and class can be triggered by GPIO with some code changes.

 ## Installation instructions